simularium/nbsv/README.md

 ```

 After a change wait for the build to finish and then refresh your browser and the changes should take effect.

+The viewer widget is also compatible with Jupyter Notebook, so that can be used for development instead if preferred over JupyterLab.

 #### Python:
 If you make a change to the python code then you will need to restart the notebook kernel to have it take effect.